BVDW-org/ovk-docusaurus/ovk/docs/contextualstandards/index.md

 - The technology used is connected directly by the content owner or marketer.

 ### 1.2 Review and publication of the test results
-- Content classification results are checked manually on a random basis for each technology used.<br>
+- Content classification results are checked manually on a random basis for each technology used.<br />
-- If possible, the classification results of different technologies are compared and contrasted.<br>
+- If possible, the classification results of different technologies are compared and contrasted.<br />
 - The results of the manual check and, if applicable, those of the comparison are published on the provider's website.

 ## 2. DOCUMENTATION